FirelyTeam/firely-docs/vonk/configuration/db_cosmosdb.rst

       mongodb://<accountname>:<somerandomstring>==@<accountname>.documents.azure.com:10255/vonk?ssl=true&replicaSet=globaldb

 #.
-If your CosmosDB account does not have a database or collection by this name, Vonk will create it for you.
+If your CosmosDB account does not have a database or collection by this name, Firely Server will create it for you.

 #.
 You can set SimulateTransactions to "true" if you want to experiment with `FHIR transactions <https://www.hl7.org/fhir/http.html#transaction>`_.
-   Vonk does not utilize the CosmosDB way of supporting real transactions across documents, so in case of an error already processed entries will NOT be rolled back.
+   Firely Server does not utilize the CosmosDB way of supporting real transactions across documents, so in case of an error already processed entries will NOT be rolled back.

 .. _configure_cosmosdb_limitations: